-In 2015, Causeway’s flexible benefits platform, Causeway Lifestyle, had been available to their employees for four years.
+In 2015, Causeway’s flexible benefits platform, Causeway Lifestyle, had been available to its employees for four years.
 An employee survey showed that employees were aware of their benefits but the benefits platform was no longer achieving the desired level of engagement.
-Research into the low performance of the platform showed that the Causeway brand and values were not reflected, use of discounts had decreased, and employees believed that wellness and CRS activities were entirely separate from Causeway Lifestyle.
+Research into the low performance of the platform showed that the Causeway brand and values were not reflected, use of discounts had decreased, and employees believed that wellness and other activities were entirely separate from Causeway Lifestyle.

 Feedback from employees revealed a perception that the platform offered retail discounts only as other benefits were difficult to find.
 This formed a barrier for the largely male workforce as there was nothing new or different to encourage return visits.
 Accessing the benefits on smartphones and tablets was difficult, too, with many employees feeding back that it didn’t function correctly on their mobile devices.

 Causeway assembled a team who understood its brand and workforce to take the lead on the design and build of the new platform.
 A modern style was defined and clear structure put in place to simplify navigation and accessibility.
 Emphasis was to be put on all of the great benefits to employees so a customer-focused approach was outlined with monthly promotions.
 The new platform opened up great possibilities for enhanced employer brand recognition so it was given a strong visual identity.
 Icons were designed to provide clear navigation and the tone, language, imagery, and style used perfectly reflect the Causeway brand, too.